Lemon dove: Status and behaviour

 Widespread throughout its range, the population trend of the lemon dove is stable and the bird is evaluated as a species of least concern on the IUCN Red List of Threatened Species.
-Nonetheless, it seems to be declining in certain parts of its range; in Tanzania for example it is not rare above 1300 m ASL in the Nguu North Forest Reserve, but not at all common in some lower-lying habitat.
+In southern Africa, it is fairly common in evergreen forests and plantations close to the south and east coasts, where it mainly feeds on the ground; it is shy and unobtrusive, often heard but not easily seen.
+It seems to be declining in certain parts of its range; in Tanzania it is not rare above 1300 m altitude in the Nguu North Forest Reserve, but not at all common in some lower-lying habitat.
 It is nearly absent from the southeast of that country.